hanami/view/docsite/source/templates.html.md

 Each template is rendered with its own _scope_, which determines the methods available within the template.
 The scope behavior is established by 3 things:

-1. The scope’s class, which is `Dry::View::Scope` by default, but can be changed for a template by specifying a class for the view’s [`scope` setting](docs::configuration), or for a partial rendering by using [`#scope`](docs::scopes) from within a part or scope method, or within the template itself
+1. The scope’s class, which is `Hanami::View::Scope` by default, but can be changed for a template by specifying a class for the view’s [`scope` setting](docs::configuration), or for a partial rendering by using [`#scope`](docs::scopes) from within a part or scope method, or within the template itself
 2. The template’s _locals_, the [exposure values](docs::exposures) decorated by their [parts](docs::parts)
 3. The [context object](docs::context)